nukopian/DBIx-Squirrel/docs/POD/README.md

     $result = $itor->last();

-Returns the last result in the result set.
+Returns the last result of the result set, fetching and discarding any remaining results before it.

-If the iterator's statement has not yet been executed, it will be, and `undef` will be returned if the statement was not executed successfully.
+If the iterator's statement has not yet been executed, it will be.
+If the statement cannot be executed successfuly, the method will return `undef`.

-Any results remaining to be fetched are then fetched and discarded, and the last result fetched is returned.

-_**BEWARE** that you should not use `next` after this method has been used!_
+Once `last` has been called, the iterator should be reset before calling methods such as `all`, `first`, `next`, `remaining` or `single`, nothing is returned.

 #### `last_fetched`